Hair Installations are Life Savers

 After a while when wearing braids from a sew-in, you have to face the fact that your hair needs to be detangled from being secured over a long period of time.

 When you fail to do so, your hair can become severely matted and extremely hard to detangle.
-The benefits of detangling your hair is mainly avoiding tangles and knots to form, it prevents breakage which in return helps you to retain length.
+The benefits of detangling your hair are mainly avoiding tangles and knots to form, it prevents breakage which in return helps you to retain length.

 We should all accept the fact that hair is always shedding, it's just a part of the hair cycle.
 And a bit of one’s hair will definitely shed the first time they comb through the new growth after removing a weave.
 The moment you remove your weave, do not comb it before gently working through it, especially the new growth, with your fingers.

 This method is less harsh than using a comb as you lose less hair.
 After detangling with your finger, use a wide tooth-comb before shampooing.
-It's always a better idea to detangle before a shampoo and after a conditioner.
+It's always a better idea to detangle before shampoo and after a conditioner.

-Remember to be gentle so that you don’t damage your hair and to take your time.
+Remember to be gentle so that you don’t damage your hair and take your time.
 Once you are able to comb through your entire head without difficulty, snagging, or pulling, you are now ready to shampoo.
 Remember, you may see what you think is excessive shedding while detangling but it is simply hair that has been shedding the entire time while braided but just had nowhere to go for disposal.

 Know that doing your final detangle with conditioner lathered in your hair allows for an easier process and makes your hair smoother.